Barrel saunas vs cabin saunas

 According to some manufacturers, barrel saunas heat about 23% faster per cubic foot than comparably sized cabin-style saunas.

 For occasional use or when quick sessions are your goal, barrels offer fantastic convenience.
 You're not waiting hours or preheating overnight.
+Learn more in 10 Things You May Not Know About Barrel Saunas.

 Compact Footprint and Easy Installation